 Offshore lands withdrawn by the President using section 12(a) are not necessarily insulated from disposition by leasing permanently because Congress retains authority over those lands.
-Congress has plenary authority over public lands as set forth in the Property Clause of the U.S. Constitution, and can pass legislation restoring some or all of the lands withdrawn by the President to disposition by leasing.120 But the plain text of section 12(a) does not convey this authority to the President.
+Congress has plenary authority over public lands as set forth in the Property Clause of the U.S. Constitution, and can pass legislation restoring some or all of the lands withdrawn by the President to disposition by leasing.
+But the plain text of section 12(a) does not convey this authority to the President.

 The legislative history of section 12(a) supports the interpretation that it was intended as a one-way lever to remove lands from disposition through mineral leasing.
-While there is not a great deal of legislative history addressing section 12(a), in particular, the 1953 Senate Report accompanying the bill that ultimately became OCSLA discusses "the authority of the President to withdraw certain areas of the seabed of the Continental Shelf from leasing," but not the authority to rescind any such withdrawals.121
+While there is not a great deal of legislative history addressing section 12(a), in particular, the 1953 Senate Report accompanying the bill that ultimately became OCSLA discusses "the authority of the President to withdraw certain areas of the seabed of the Continental Shelf from leasing," but not the authority to rescind any such withdrawals.
+121

 The Senate Report also makes clear that Congress intended section 12(a) to be invoked by the President for a variety reasons, presumably including conservation.
-In the Committee Amendments, section 12(a) was retitled from "National Emergency Reservations" to simply "Reservations," and a clause at the end of it that would have tied the President's authority to reserve land to "the interest of national security" was removed.122 The explanation provided for this change reads: "The committee believes that the authority of the President to withdraw certain areas of the seabed of the Continental Shelf from leasing should not be limited to security requirements."123 An Assistant Attorney General likewise recommended that this limitation be deleted:
+In the Committee Amendments, section 12(a) was retitled from "National Emergency Reservations" to simply "Reservations," and a clause at the end of it that would have tied the President's authority to reserve land to "the interest of national security" was removed.
+122 The explanation provided for this change reads: "The committee believes that the authority of the President to withdraw certain areas of the seabed of the Continental Shelf from leasing should not be limited to security requirements."
+An Assistant Attorney General likewise recommended that this limitation be deleted:

 [Section 12(a)] provides that the President may withdraw and reserve unleased areas for Federal use in the interest of national security.
-This provision is unnecessary, since leasing is not mandatory in any case; and it is undesirable, in that it may imply that it constitutes the only permissible reason for refusing to lease.
-It should be omitted, or at least the final phrase, "for the use of the United States in the interest of national security," should be deleted.124
+This provision is unnecessary, since leasing is not mandatory in any case; and it is undesirable, in that it may imply that it constitutes the only permissible reason for refusing

-120 See, e.g., Federal Land Policy and Management Act of 1976, 43 U.S.C. § 1701 ("Congress [can] exercise its constitutional authority to withdraw or otherwise designate or dedicate Federal lands....").
+120 See, e.g., Federal Land Policy and Management Act of 1976, 43 U.S.C. § 1701 ("Congress [can] exercise its constitutional authority to withdraw or otherwise designate or dedicate Federal lands").